 - Suitable for use in a wide range of product categories

 Aspartame is used in thousands of products.
 It can be found in the world’s leading brands including soft drinks, hot and cold beverages, table-top sweeteners, chewing gum, confectionery, desserts, yogurts, and other dairy products.

 Aspartame has a history of over 35 years of use and is one of the most thoroughly tested ingredients in our food supply.
 It has been approved by health and regulatory authorities in over 130 countries.
-Numerous respected organizations, including the United States Food & Drug Administration (FDA), Health Canada, COFEPRIS, the Joint Expert Committee on Food Additives (JECFA), the United Nations Food and Agriculture Organisation (FAO), the World Health Organisation (WHO), the European Union’s Scientific Committee for Food (SCF), and the European Food Safety Authority (EFSA) have approved the use of aspartame in food and drinks.
+Numerous respected organizations, including the United States Food & Drug Administration (FDA), Health Canada, Mexico COFEPRIS, the Joint Food and Agriculture Organization /World Health Organization Expert Committee on Food Additives (JECFA), the European Food Safety Authority (EFSA), Food Standards Australia New Zealand (FSANZ) and the Japanese Ministry of Health and Welfare have approved the use of aspartame in food and drinks.

 - American Heart Association n.d., How much sugar is too much?
 Accessed 4 August 2020, https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/sugar/how-much-sugar-is-too-much

 - Dietary Guidelines Advisory Committee.
 2020.
 Scientific Report of the 2020 Dietary Guidelines Advisory Committee: Advisory Report to the Secretary of Agriculture and the Secretary of Health and Human Services.
 U.S. Department of Agriculture, Agricultural Research Service, Washington, DC.

 - U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 2015 – 2020 Dietary Guidelines for Americans.
 8th Edition.
 December 2015.